adeeb0407/Techwondoe-Assigniment/README.md

 - [x] Prettier and Linter configuration
 - [x] Dockerise the application

-### Note:  The Application is 100% responsive for Tablet and Mobile
+### Note:  The Application is 100% responsive for Tablet and Mobile View